 Without using marketing jargon, SPF 15 already keeps out about 93% of all incoming UVB rays, although a skin care specialist like Dr. Sylvia Ramirez might recommend using SPF 30.
 As the medical director of an anti-aging clinic in Singapore, she has developed her own line of sun defense products such as the Oil Free Sun Protection SPF30.
 At this level, already 97% of sun- burning rays are filtered out.

 As the SPF number increases, such as SPF 50, the level of sun protection a person gets only marginally increases.
 (At SPF 50, only 98% of UVB rays are blocked.)
 This means that SPF 100 doesn’t necessarily filter out 100% of UVB rays; no sunscreen could ever do.
 The danger of believing that a higher Sun Protection Factor equals stronger protection gives consumers a false sense of security.

 Since many users mistakenly believe that a sunscreen with SPF 100 would give them 100 times the protection, they consequently stay out in the sun far longer than what is considered safe.
 The result: sunburn or worse, a heat stroke.

-Using sunscreen that has very high SPF may also cause those with sensitive skin to breakout.
+Using sunscreen that has very high Sun Protection Factor may also cause those with sensitive skin to breakout.
 This is because some of the ingredients in a SPF 50+ sunscreen are far too harsh for acne-prone skin.

 Broad-Spectrum Sunscreen: Anti aging Measure Against Photodamage